eviltester/thingifier/challenger/src/main/resources/content/practice-sites/apps/deviceregistry.md

 ---
 title: Device Registry - A simple API with authentication - Practice Test API
+seo_title: Device Registry - A simple API with auth | Practice API and Web App
 description: Device Registry is a simple API with endpoints protected by basic authentication.
 showads: true
 ---